sitewaerts/cordova-plugin-email-composer/README.md

 #### HTML and CSS

 The built-in email app for iOS does support HTML and CSS.
-Some Android clients support rich formatted text.
-On Windows Outlook supports HTML and CSS.
+Some Android email apps support rich formatted text.
+On Windows the Outlook App supports HTML and CSS.

 Use `isHtml` with caution!
 It's disabled by default.